Hellsing/DiscordWebhook/README.md

 Discord webhook library in C# [Updated]

 ## Features
 The ability to send Webhooks without being rate-limited.
-In the past, there were more features that you can probably see from the fork created **5 years ago**, unfortunately, they were removed since they became a bit outdated.
+In the past, there were more features that you can probably see from the fork created **5 years ago**, unfortunately, they were removed since they were a bit outdated.
 This is the improved and one of the recent ways to send a webhook message.

 ## References
 * [Execute Webhook API](https://discordapp.com/developers/docs/resources/webhook#execute-webhook)